augmt/my-request-headers/README.md

 # Request Header Parser Microservice

-Request Header Parser Microservice displays your browser's reported IP address, language preference, and operating system.
+Request Header Parser Microservice is a REST API which displays your browser's reported IP address, language preference, and operating system.

 ## Resources